-Clever heating systems seem to be all the rage at the moment, with British Gas, Honeywell and Tado all announcing their respective offerings, looking to make it simpler and easier to control your home heating.
+Clever heating systems seem to be all the rage at the moment, with Nest launching in the UK today and British Gas, Honeywell and Tado having all announced their respective offerings previously.

-More the merrier we say, especially given that energy companies seem to be announcing price hikes left, right and centre so anything that can help save money on heating bills while letting us get a bit geeky at the same time is always a winner.
+The systems all look to make it simpler and easier to control your home heating and the more the merrier we say, especially given that energy companies seem to be announcing price hikes left, right and centre.
+Therefore anything that can help save money on heating bills while letting us get a bit geeky at the same time is always a winner.

-Here is a round-up of the four heating apps and services available now in the UK or coming in the near future.
+Here is a round-up of the five heating apps and services available now in the UK and how they could help you save a few pennies.

 British Gas Hive Active Heating